sassoftware/sas-container-recipes/docs/wiki/Multiple-Containers.md

 --tag sas-viya-programming
 ```

-If you follow the preceding instructions, then you should be able to use the `ansible-container` command to tag and push the images to the Docker registry.
+If you follow the preceding instructions, then you should be able to use ansible-container to tag and push the images to the Docker registry.
 Make sure that you are in the viya-programming/viya-multi-container directory, and run the following commands:

 ```
 # Source the virtualenv